Efficient approximations of transcriptional bursting effects on the dynamics of a gene regulatory network: Introduction

 In addition to these efforts at the level of a single gene, many studies investigate the effects of transcriptional bursting into wider gene regulatory networks.
-An example are inference approaches that take regulatory interactions into account when inferring properties of transcriptional bursting\citep{schuh,herbach}.
-Recent work by \citep{gupta}, points out that co-fluctuations between transcription factors and their targets may inform inference, and earlier work by \citep{zhu} and \citep{rajala} have discussed in detail how molecular processes of transcriptional as well as translation bursting may be incorporated into stochastic descriptions of gene regulatory networks.
+An example are inference approaches that take regulatory interactions into account when inferring properties of transcriptional bursting \cite{schuh,herbach}.
+Recent work by \cite{gupta}, points out that co-fluctuations between transcription factors and their targets may inform inference, and earlier work by \cite{zhu} and \cite{rajala} have discussed in detail how molecular processes of transcriptional as well as translation bursting may be incorporated into stochastic descriptions of gene regulatory networks.
 These efforts often rely on exact simulations of the stochastic dynamics, which can be computationally costly especially when copy numbers of the involved molecules are large.
 In addition, exact description of the stochastic processes involved are typically not analytically tractable.
 These shortcomings limit the potential of stochastic simulations in studying gene regulatory networks.

 Here, we investigate the delayed auto-negative feedback motif, in which we incorporate the effects of transcriptional bursting as well as noise due to finite copy numbers.
 Using the example of this motif, we introduce multiple levels of approximations of gene regulatory dynamics valid in the individual or joint limits of large copy numbers or fast bursting.
 As part of this effort, we extend the classical Chemical Langevin equation to account for Gaussian effects of transcriptional bursting in gene regulatory networks.
 We show that stochastic variation due to transcriptional bursting can enable oscillations when they are not otherwise present, or enhance oscillations if they are already present.
-We analytically determine the power spectrum of the oscillations, and investigate for what system sizes and burst frequencies our approximation become invalid.
-Our derivations of the extended chemical Langevin equation are provided in general form, and are applicable to any gene regulatory network and many models of transcriptional bursting.
+Our approximations allow us to analytically determine the power spectrum of the oscillations, and investigate for what system sizes and burst frequencies our approximation become invalid.
+Our derivations of the extended chemical Langevin equation are provided in general form.
+These equations are approximations that drastically reduce computation times, and are applicable to any gene regulatory network and many models of transcriptional bursting.

 The remainder of the paper is organised as follows.
 In the model description of section~\ref{sec:model} we define the model of the auto-repressive network of a single gene, explicitly including finite copy numbers and transcriptional bursting, as well as transcriptional delay.
 We demonstrate that our model simplifies to previously published versions of the model in the limit of infinitely fast transcriptional bursting, and discuss the alternative limiting case where copy-number noise is absent.
 In the results section ~\ref{sec:results} we first discuss the effect of transcriptional bursting on the system dynamics before presenting our main analytical results.
 Through a systematic expansion in the inverse noise strength we are able to calculate the Fourier spectra of oscillations induced by copy number noise and/or noise due to bursting.
 We proceed to test these theoretical predictions against simulations and assess the validity of the various reduced models for different regimes of transcriptional bursting and intensity of copy-number noise.
 We finally include a discussion in section~\ref{sec:summary}.
 Further details of the mathematical analysis are collated in the supplementary material.